 How long does home loan approval take?

-Buying a home can be a nerve-wracking experience, what with the anticipation and uncertainty of the negotiation between you and the seller’s agent coupled with a tense wait to see if you’ve been successful in securing the home at your desired price.
+Buying a home can be a nerve-wracking experience, what with the anticipation and uncertainty of the negotiation between you and the seller’s agent, coupled with a tense wait to see if you’ve been successful in securing the property at your desired price.

 The reality is, however, that signing on the contract’s dotted line after offer and acceptance isn’t the end of the hard work – in fact, it’s just the beginning.

-You wait for your building and pest inspection to be done, you wait for your conveyancer to do the necessary checks and prepare the paperwork for transfer, and then you wait for the big one – the home loan approval.
+You’ll wait for your building and pest inspection to be done, you’ll wait for your conveyancer to do the necessary checks and prepare the paperwork for transfer, you’ll wait whilst the bank does its own valuation on the property and then you’ll wait for the big one – the home loan approval.

 In my experience, this is the one that makes clients most nervous.

-Sometimes it can feel like a strange mix between a first date and a really competitive job interview, where you put your absolute best foot forward and then hope for the best.
+Sometimes it can feel like a strange mix between a first date and a competitive job interview, where you put your absolute best foot forward and then hope to come out as a choice prospect.

-One of the most common questions I get from clients when we submit their home loan paperwork is, ‘How long do we have to wait for the approval?’
+So, how long does finance approval take?
+It’s one of the most common questions I get from clients when we submit their home loan paperwork.

 Obtaining home loan approval can generally take between two to four days… but this isn’t always the case.

-There are many factors that can see that timeframe blow out, causing delays in settlement and a bit of additional stress for you.
+There are many factors which can see that timeframe blow out, causing delays in settlement and a bit of additional stress for you.

 The good news?
-One of the biggest factors of all is in your control.
+One of the most influential elements is in your control.

-Making the approval process go as smoothly – and quickly – as possible all comes down to being as thoroughly prepared as you can be when you submit your application.
+Gaining financial approval can be made a little less stressful by making the home loan (or mortgage) approval process go as smoothly – and quickly – as possible.
+It all comes down to understanding the home loan application process and being as thoroughly prepared as you can when you submit application documents to the lender.

 It’s important to have all the required documents in order so that the bank can assess your position and be confident in your suitability as a borrower.
-It’s your most recent payslips, your latest notice of assessment, your bank and credit card statements, details of any personal loans and your certified identification.
+It’s your most recent payslips, your latest notice of assessment from the tax office, your bank and credit card statements, details of any personal loans and your certified identification.

-An experienced mortgage broker can work with you to ensure your application contains everything you need to help your approval come through as quickly as possible.
+An experienced mortgage broker can be worth their weight in gold in helping you understand the fine detail of the home loan application process and working with you to ensure your mortgage application contains everything you need to help your approval come through as quickly as possible.

-Some other factors that can cause a delay are employment centric.
+Some factors which can cause a delay are employment centric.
 For example, if you’re a casual worker or a contractor, this will require some extra time to assess.
 The same goes for those who are self-employed.

-Self-employed people traditionally are set with more expectations and scrutiny around their business, profits, costs and most of all, the businesses ongoing sustainability.
+Financiers traditionally apply more expectation and scrutiny to self-employed people around their business, profits, costs and most of all, the business’s ongoing sustainability.
 Of course, without profit and income then a self-employed borrower will struggle to meet their loan repayments.

-And if you need mortgage insurance because you’re borrowing more than 80 per cent of the value of the property, getting this sorted can cause a bit of a slowdown.
+If you need mortgage insurance, because you’re borrowing more than 80 per cent of the value of the property, getting this sorted can cause a bit of a slowdown to your financial approval.

-Sometimes, the property market or lending environment can cause delays too.
+Sometimes, the property market or lending environment can cause delays too, adding days or weeks to the home loan approval time.

 When the market is especially hot and the number of real estate transactions rise, lenders are inundated with mortgage applications and their assessors simply can’t get through them fast enough.

 On the other end of the scale, when the market is a little slow, some banks tighten their belts and make changes to their workforces.
-So, while transactions might be down, so too are the number of assessors usually.
+So, while transactions might be down, so too are the number of assessors.

 Regulatory changes can also cause delays as lenders get their heads around new rules and train their staff accordingly.